Durham Wildlife Trust: Healing Nature

-The Healing Nature Project ran from January 2021 until March 2022 and was a Green Recovery Challenge Fund project, funded by the Department for Environment, Food & Rural Affairs (DEFRA), and our partners at Gateshead Council, South Tyneside Council, and Sunderland Council.
+The Healing Nature Project ran from January 2021 until March 2022 and was a Green Recovery Challenge Fund project, funded by the Department for Environment, Food & Rural Affairs (DEFRA), and Gateshead Council, South Tyneside Council, and Sunderland Council.

 The project undertook habitat work for wildlife conservation and engaged people and communities with their local area and greenspaces across 20 sites spread across Gateshead, Sunderland and South Tyneside.
 Public events were attended by over 845 people on project sites and over 531 children from over 29 schools engaged with nature through Healing Nature.
-A catalogue of habitat management was performed including 47.4 hectares of grassland management, 650m of hedgerow planted, 1.15 hectares of native broadleaf woodland planted and 14,000 wildflower bulbs planted to name a few achievements.
+Activities included 47.4 hectares of grassland management, 650 m of hedgerow planted, 1.15 hectares of native broadleaf woodland planted and 14,000 wildflower bulbs planted.

 Activities

 Durham Biodiversity Partnership

 The Durham Biodiversity Partnership, which covers the same geographic area as Durham Wildlife Trust, was established in 1996 to oversee the development, implementation and monitoring of the Durham Biodiversity Action Plan (BAP), which is the medium through which the United Kingdom Biodiversity Action Plan is translated into action within the county of Durham.
 Members of the Partnership include a wide range of organisations and individuals who have an interest in the BAP.

 Durham Wildlife Trust plays an important role in the Partnership.
-It provides a home for the Partnership at Rainton Meadows, and is represented on the Partnership's steering group, alongside representatives from Natural England, the Environment Agency, the Forestry Commission, Northumbrian Water, the Farming and Wildlife Advisory Group, the North East Biodiversity Forum, and the County, City and Borough Councils within the area.
+It provides a home for the Partnership at Rainton Meadows, and is represented on the Partnership's steering group, alongside representatives from Natural England, the Environment Agency, the Forestry Commission, Northumbrian Water, the Farming and Wildlife Advisory Group, the North East Biodiversity Forum, and the county, city and borough councils within the area.
 The Trust also operates, on behalf of the Partnership, the Durham Biodiversity Data Service, which provides high-quality species and habitat data.

 Durham Wildlife Services Ltd

-Durham Wildlife Services is the Trust's commercial arm, providing an ecological consultancy service to businesses and local authorities.
-Although its customer base is primarily within Durham, it operates across the whole of the United Kingdom.
-A particular speciality is the preparation of "environmental stewardship" plans, under which farmers are able to obtain funding for properly managed conservation schemes on their land.

-Profits generated by DWS are covenanted to Durham Wildlife Trust.
+Durham Wildlife Services is the Trust's consultancy arm, providing an ecological consultancy service to businesses and local authorities.
+Services offered include preliminary ecological appraisals, assessment of biodiversity net gain and protected species surveys.
+Profits generated by DWS support the work of Durham Wildlife Trust.